Does the word ‘implementation’ send chills down your spine? If so, rest assured you are not alone.

 Your new technology must be easy to use, with quick self-help tools.
 Choose software that doesn’t need a detailed owners guide.
 With how quickly technology changes in the benefits industry, make sure you select a platform that is easy to use and support.
 If you need a manual to perform tasks, then that software is not designed to support your growing HR workforce.
 Benefits software should be built and managed in a way that is easy to navigate to and find exactly what you are looking for.
 Quick self-help tools are key.
 If the tech partner provides you a word/pdf guide, this most likely means that they are not advancing fast enough to support your companies growth.
 Think about it—when was the last time you read your user guide for your cell phone?

 Benefits technology that’s both deep and broad is like a unicorn – it doesn’t exist.
 A broad approach offers a more unified HCM approach that packages everything together under one umbrella.
 Alternatively, do you want a best-in-class solution that really knows benefits and that ties everything together via an API?
-It’s very difficult to be a master of all things; the broad approach is usually pretty shallow, versus companies that go much deeper in a particular area but are more narrowly focused.
+It’s very difficult to be an expert on all things; the broad approach is usually pretty shallow, versus companies that go much deeper in a particular area but are more narrowly focused.

 As you’re evaluating your technology options, ask yourself: what is it that you need?
 What are your pain points?
 What are you trying to solve?
 That’s what you look for to determine which approach is right for you.